vitessio/website/content/en/docs/reference/features/tablet-throttler.md

 Normally, apps will see either `200` or `429`.
 An app should only ever proceed to write to the database when it receives a `200` response code.

 The throttler chooses the response by comparing the replication lag with a pre-defined _threshold_.
 If the lag is lower than the threshold, response can be `200` (OK).
-I the lag is higher than the threshold, response would be `429` (Too Many Requests).
+If the lag is higher than the threshold, response would be `429` (Too Many Requests).

 The throttler only collects and evaluates lag on a set of predefined tablet types.
 By default, this tablet type set is `REPLICA`.
 See configuration, below.